-The DEA program is a WIOA Title I Adult Governor's Discretionary grant.
+The ELL program is a WIOA Title I Adult Governor's Discretionary grant.
 Therefore, except as otherwise specified in section 132 of the WIOA, the term "adult" is defined as an individual who is 18 years or older.
-The eligible participants in this program include all PWD as defined in Section I.A. of this SFP.
+The eligible participants in this program include ELLs as defined on page one of this SFP.